 - Examine the ground around the base of the tree – Besides indicating any leaning, the base of the tree and its roots can also reveal other important factors related to the health of the tree.
 The growth of fungi is often (although not always) associated with internal rot.
 The appearance of sawdust at the base of the tree is a sign of insect infestation.
 Check to see if the roots of the tree show visible damage or decay.
 If present, any of these factors could undermine the strength of the tree, meaning that it is losing structural support and could be at risk of falling.

 - Is the tree desirable? – Beyond the above-stated factors that might make an old tree dangerous, you should also consider the tree’s upkeep and impact on your property.
 Certain species of trees are composed of weaker wood, which make them more likely to break.
 Shallow root systems can damage the lawn surrounding the tree, or grow under nearby pavement and damage it.
 Certain trees are also known to be invasive, as their reseeding can alter a landscape.
 Finally, some tree species frequently drop debris which, while not dangerous, can require extra effort to keep the property clean and clear.

 Tree removal can be dangerous and is best left to professionals.
-If you believe a tree on your property may be at risk of falling or needs to be removed, call Warren Cleaning and Restoration.
+If you believe a tree on your property may be at risk of falling or needs to be removed, call Warren Restoration.
 Our two family-owned and operated offices are located in Big Stone Gap, VA, and Hendersonville, NC, and we serve an approximate 2-hour radius from each location.